 Coffee

-Not all coffees are made the same way.
-I prefer whole beans as opposed to ground, and use a coffee grinder so it’s always fresh.
+Not all coffee is alike, and it depends on your preferences and how you want to brew it.
+I prefer whole beans as opposed to ground coffee and use a coffee grinder so it’s always fresh.
 You also want to make sure your coffee is free from contaminants.

 Like tea, coffee contains antioxidants.
-It helps improve your mental capacity, metabolism, helps you lose weight, lowers your risk of type 2 diabetes, Parkinson’s, cirrhosis of the liver, cancer, and even stroke.
+It helps improve your mental capacity and metabolism and will help you lose weight and lower your risk of type 2 diabetes, Parkinson’s, cirrhosis of the liver, cancer, and even stroke.
 Cold-pressed organic coffee is especially tasty and chemical-free.

-Food pyramid level BONUS – The Italian Secret to Longevity – Olive Oil
+BONUS Level – The Italian Secret to Longevity – Olive Oil

 Olive oil is a staple of the Mediterranean diet and its most famous longevity secret